novikov-exceed/videowiki-test-task/README.md

     -Basic knowledge in docker/docker-compose is prefferred

 ## Task Details:
-Lets make a simple blog app with only the home page functional. a user should be able to
+### Lets make a simple blog app with only the home page functional. a user should be able to:
     -Register using email & password ( use JWT for authentication ) -Login
     -Create a post